 * SopranoAndGravel: There's quite a lot of distance between Joe's tenor and Richard's bass.

 * SubduedSection: The next-to-last chorus of "Come On In (You Did the Best You Could Do)" is ''a cappella''.

 * TalkyBookends: Present in the video for "Gonna Take a Lot of River".

 * TruckDriversGearChange: "Elvira" repeats the chorus several times, each repetition going a semitone higher.
 Sterban's vocal, however, drops ''down'' an octave on the first key change.

 * VocalTagTeam: Although Allen is the ''de facto'' lead singer, the band hasn't shied from releasing cuts on which the other members sing lead.
 (Most notably, Bonsall sings lead on "Elvira".)
-All four of them trade the lead vocal on "American Made" and "You're the One".
+All four of them trade the lead vocal on "American Made", and even Sterban got to sing a couple lines on "You're the One".

 ** But in a weird zig-zagging, Steve Sanders almost always got the lead when he was in the group (except for "True Heart").